Manly (NSW)

 An assessment of population growth drivers in Manly reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Manly (NSW) statistical area's population is estimated at around 17,897 as of Nov 2025.
-This reflects an increase of 1,601 people since the 2021 Census, which reported a population of 16,296 people.
-The change is inferred from the resident population of 17,750 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 123 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,213 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Manly's growth rate of 9.8% since the 2021 census exceeded that of its SA4 region (3.4%) and SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration contributing approximately 80.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the estimated population of the suburb of Manly (NSW) as of Feb 2026 is around 17,901.
+This reflects an increase of 1,605 people since the 2021 Census, which reported a population of 16,296.
+The change is inferred from AreaSearch's estimated resident population of 17,750 in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 3,213 persons per square kilometer, placing Manly in the upper quartile relative to national locations assessed by AreaSearch.
+Manly's growth rate of 9.8% since the 2021 census exceeded both its SA4 region (3.5%) and SA3 area, marking it as a growth leader.
+Overseas migration contributed approximately 80.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, a population increase just below the median of statistical areas across the nation is expected in Manly (NSW) (SA2), with an expansion of 2,155 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 10.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where applicable, released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Considering these projections, a population increase just below the median of statistical areas across the nation is expected for Manly, with an anticipated expansion of 2,162 persons to 2041, reflecting an overall increase of 10.5% over the 17 years.

 Frequently Asked Questions - Population